Naga-Manohar-Y/LLM_From_Scratch/README.md

   - Summarization
   - Question answering
   - Conversational AI (e.g., ChatGPT, Gemini, Claude)
+### **Stages of Building and Using LLMs**
+LLM training generally involves two key stages:
+**Pretraining** – Training on a massive dataset to learn general language structures using next-word prediction.
+**Finetuning** – Adapting the pretrained model to specific tasks using labeled datasets (e.g., instruction tuning or classification).
+This two-step approach allows LLMs to be customized for specific applications while leveraging the knowledge learned from large-scale text corpora.

 - Introduction to transformers and self-attention.
 - How GPT models work: tokenization, embeddings, and autoregressive generation.